nahomkasa999/MyMagicStory/.kilocode/rules/main.md

 # RULES MUST BE APPLIED

-# Before implementing, editing file or adding anycode ask for comformation to edit it, -> the  user will study your code and give you recommendation or approve your code
+# VERY VERY VERY VERY VERY IMPORTANT RULE TO APPLY Before implementing, editing file or adding anycode ask for comformation to edit it, -> the  user will study your code and give you recommendation or approve your code

 # never create a component that could be imported form shadcn